benradstone/wandisco-documentation/docs/quickstarts/operation/create-rule.md

    - Give the rule a unique name (i.e. one you haven't used before).
    - Provide the path for all storages.
 If wanting to **replicate to a different path on target**, select the option and provide the paths for the [source storage](../../glossary/s.md#source) and [target storage](../../glossary/t.md#target).
 1. Files or directories can be excluded from replication using glob patterns:
-   - The default exclusions shown are for Fusion’s housekeeping files, trash directories and Hive staging directories.
+   - The default exclusions shown are for LiveData Plane’s housekeeping files, trash directories and Hive staging directories.
    - You can add any other exclusions required.
 1. Additional rule options can be applied:
    - **Preserve HCFS Block Size** - Must be enabled when your path contains columnar file formats, such as ORC, Parquet, Avro.
 These are commonly used in Hadoop for Hive tables.